somilgupta4/map-navigation-system/README.md

-# map-navigation-system
+# Map-navigation-system
-map navigation system using C++ and C graphics
+Map navigation system using C++ and C graphics

 This project has a predefined-map in which user inputs its source and destination and the code generates the shortest path between source and destination.
 The path is highlighted on the map too with different colour.